 Additionally, JetBlue also recycles in our offices.
 We do as much of our business electronically as possible so we can be a “paperless airline”.
 We even encourage our customer service crewmembers to use erasable white boards instead of paper for taking notes.

 We don’t serve food onboard JetBlue, only light snacks which come in their original packaging such as soda cans and plastic bags for potato chips.

 Ms. Terry, we thank you for your interest in JetBlue and look forward to welcoming you onboard a JetBlue flight soon.

 Hmm… maybe Jet Blue is the way to go next time.

 I should also mention Continental.
 Continental is not really an option for me because their prices are simply out of my league.
-But of all the airline web sites I browsed, Continental’s was the only one that devoted an entire section to its environmental commitment, including a printable brochure.
+But of all the airline web sites I browsed, Continental’s was the only one that devoted an entire section to its environmental commitment.
 Read about them and see what you think.